jdeluyck/kcoreorg-website/_posts/2010/2010-07-18-phptelemeter-1-36-beta-1-released.md

 tags:
   - phptelemeter
 ---
-I've released <a HREF="http://phptelemeter.kcore.org/" TARGET="_blank">phptelemeter 1.36, beta 1</a>.
+I've released [phptelemeter 1.36, beta 1](http://phptelemeter.kcore.org/).
 Beta because it doesn't have everything yet that I want, but it needed to get out there due to lots of changes by Telenet.

   * Bumped required php version to 5.0.0
   * Replaced nusoap library with SoapClient class that comes with php5 (feature request: 2948630)